Signals fundamentals

 Each of these is likely to have a different calculated value.

 You can define your own attribute keys, or use the built-in ones.
-Signals comes with predefined attribute keys for user, device, and session.
+Signals comes with predefined attribute keys for users and sessions.
 Their identifiers are from the out-of-the-box atomic user-related fields in all Snowplow events.

 | Attribute key | Type |